sMedrano101/Cloud-Soc-Honeynet/README.md

 Workflow:

--Measured security metrics in an insecure environment for 24 hours.
--Applied security controls to harden the environment.
--Measured metrics again for 24 hours.
+-Measured security metrics in an insecure environment for 24 hours -Applied security controls to harden the environment -Measured metrics again for 24 hours

 ## Architecture Before Hardening / Security Controls